The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Stirling Moss

-Stirling Moss was a British racing driver who is regarded as the greatest driver to have never won the World Championship.
+Stirling Moss was a British racing driver regarded as the most significant driver to have never won the World Championship.
 During his Formula One career, Moss had sixteen victories, pole positions and 19 fastest laps in 66 Grand Prixs.
-In 1955, Moss won the British Grand Prix in Aintree, his home race for Mercedes, beating teammate Fangio.
-Stirlings Mosses career was growing in lengths, however an accident in 1962 put an end to his thriving career.
-Although he recovered from his accident, Moss’ pace wasn’t the same and therefore he decided to retire from the sport he loved.
+1955 Moss won the British Grand Prix in Aintree, his home race for Mercedes, beating teammate Fangio.
+Stirling Moss’s career was growing in length.
+However, an accident in 1962 put an end to his thriving career.
+Although he recovered from his accident, Moss’ pace wasn’t the same, so he decided to retire from the sport he loved.
 To this day, Stirling Moss is still regarded highly in the motorsport world.

 Nico Rosberg

 Expectations were high for Nico Rosberg when he joined Formula 1 as the son of Finnish F1 World Champion Keke Rosberg.
-Nico began his career in motorsport at just the age of six and by 16 he was racing in International Formula Super A. At just the age of 17, Nico Rosberg’s talents were recognised and he was awarded with a F1 test with the Williams F1 Team.
+Nico began his career in motorsport at the age of six, and by 16, he was racing in International Formula Super A. At just the age of 17, Nico Rosberg’s talents were recognised, and he was awarded an F1 test with the Williams F1 Team.
 After making a name for himself in the Formula 3 Euro Series and GP2 Series, Williams offered Nico a full-time drive in F1.

 In 2006, Nico Rosberg made his F1 debut for Williams and proved his worth by achieving the fastest last of his debut Grand Prix, making him the youngest driver to achieve this.
-In 2010, Nico signed for the Mercedes F1 Team and after only three races with the Silver Arrows, he finished on the podium.
-He would go on to repeat this two more times in his debut season for the Brackley team.
-In 2012, Nico Rosberg secured his first F1 pole position and his first win at the Chinese Grand Prix.
+In 2010, Nico signed up for the Mercedes F1 Team, and after only three races with the Silver Arrows, he finished on the podium.
+He would repeat this two more times in his debut season for the Brackley team.
+In 2012, Nico Rosberg secured his first F1 pole position and first win at the Chinese Grand Prix.

-In 2014, Rosberg had another very successful season with Mercedes winning the prestigious Monaco Grand Prix for the second year in a row and finishing the year with five race wins, 15 podium finishes and five fastest race laps.
-In 2016, Nico Rosberg’s determination finally paid off and he was crowned the World Drivers’ Champion for the first time in his F1 career.
-Just days later, Nico Rosberg made the shock announcement that he would be retiring from Formula One.
+In 2014, Rosberg had another very successful season, with Mercedes winning the prestigious Monaco Grand Prix for the second year in a row and finishing the year with five race wins, 15 podium finishes and five fastest race laps.
+In 2016, Nico Rosberg’s determination finally paid off, and he was crowned the World Drivers’ Champion for the first time in his F1 career.
+Nico Rosberg announced that he would retire from Formula One just days later.

 Valtteri Bottas

-In 2017, Mercedes replaced World Champion Finnish driver, Rosberg with Finnish driver, Valtteri Bottas.
-In his youth, Bottas won two Championships in Formula Renault 2.0, taking both the NEC and European title.
+In 2017, Mercedes replaced World Champion Finnish driver Rosberg with Finnish driver Valtteri Bottas.
+Bottas won two Championships in Formula Renault 2.0 in his youth, taking both the NEC and European titles.
 Valtteri Bottas went on to win the Formula 3 Masters in Zandvoort two years in a row, a feat that has yet to be beaten.
-Similar to Rosberg, Williams also gave Bottas his first test drive and he was also given the role in 2011.
+Similar to Rosberg, Williams also gave Bottas his first test drive, and he was also given the role in 2011.
 In 2013, he made his F1 debut with Williams at the Australian Grand Prix and earned his first F1 points at the United States Grand Prix.

-In 2014, Bottas showed his skill by making six podiums and finishing in fourth position,one place behind Lewis Hamilton.
+In 2014, Bottas showed his skill by making six podiums and finishing fourth position, one place behind Lewis Hamilton.
 He also helped to secure third place for Williams in the Constructors.
-In his first year with Mercedes, Bottas claimed his first pole position and race win, finishing the season with four pole positions, three race wins and placing third in the drivers’ standings.
-Valtteri showed his team fighting spirit by helping Mercedes achieve another Constructors Title in 2018 and he finished the season with seven fastest laps and eight podiums.
+Bottas claimed his first pole position and race win in his first year with Mercedes, finishing the season with four pole positions, three race wins and placing third in the drivers’ standings.
+Valtteri showed his team fighting spirit by helping Mercedes achieve another Constructors Title in 2018, and he finished the season with seven of the fastest laps and eight podiums.

-2019 was Valterris most successful season in F1 with him ending the season in P2 and winning four races, five pole positions and 15 podiums.
-Bottas repeated this success in 2020 again finishing in P2.
-In 2021, Bottas helped Mercedes hold onto the Constructors title after they lost the Drivers’ Championship, however the Finnish driver was replaced the following season by Russell after five years with the Siler Arrows.
+2019 was Valterris’s most successful season in F1, with him ending the season in P2 and winning four races, five pole positions, and 15 podiums.
+Bottas repeated this success in 2020, finishing in P2.
+In 2021, Bottas helped Mercedes hold onto the Constructors title after they lost the Drivers’ Championship.
+However, the Finnish driver was replaced the following season by Russell after five years with the Siler Arrows.

 Mercedes F1 Car 2022

 Mercedes W13 was released at the beginning of the 2022 season with notable differences.
-The more recently used black colour of Mercedes was switched for the silver, representing their nickname as the “Silver Arrows”.
-New regulations meant big changes to the F1 cars for this season and they promised closer racing between drivers.
+Mercedes’s more recently used black colour was switched to silver, representing their nickname as the “Silver Arrows.”
+New regulations meant significant changes to the F1 cars for this season, and they promised closer racing between drivers.

-However, the Mercedes W13 hasn’t seemed to have completely lived up to the standards that were expected, with the Mercedes W13 unable to keep pace with Red Bull’s RB18 and Ferrari’s F1-75.
-Although we won’t know until the end of the season what the W13 was able to do in the 2022 season overall, at the moment it is potential the worst car Mercedes have had in over 8 years.
+However, the Mercedes W13 doesn’t seem to have lived entirely up to the expected standards, with the W13 unable to keep pace with Red Bull’s RB18 and Ferrari’s F1-75.
+Although we won’t know until the end of the season what the W13 was able to do in the 2022 season overall, at the moment, it is potentially the worst car Mercedes has had in over eight years.

 Mercedes F1 Achievements